thyrc/parallel-sh/README.md

     -f, --file <FILE>       Read commands from file (one command per line) -l, --log <FILE>        Log output to file
-    -j, --jobs <THREADS>    Number of parallel executions
+    -j, --jobs <THREADS>    Number of parallel executions -s, --shell <SHELL>     shell to use for command execution (defaults to powershell on windows, and sh everywhere else)

 ARGS:
     <clijobs>...